oslabs-beta/franzView/README.md

 - Have node installed.
 FranzView is tested to work on Node 14+.
 - If you'd like to use our demo cluster make sure you have Docker Desktop and Docker Compose installed and then check the [demo instructions](#prometheus-server-and-demo-cluster)
 - Set up [JMX exporter](https://github.com/prometheus/jmx_exporter) on your cluster.
-You can find the configuration files in the `configs/jmx_exporter` folder in this repo.
+You can find the configuration files and a copy of the JMX exporter jar file in the `configs/jmx_exporter` folder in this repo.
   1. If you're starting your Kafka cluster from the CLI you can set up JMX exporter following these commands:
   ```
   export KAFKA_OPTS='-javaagent:{PATH_TO_JMX_EXPORTER}/jmx-exporter.jar={PORT}:{PATH_TO_JMX_EXPORTER_KAFKA.yml}/kafka.yml'